aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 ???+ tip
     Notice how we did not specify a `filter` or `tags` under `RACK3`.
 If the `filter` parameter is not defined, all VLANs/SVIs/VRFs will be provisioned on the switch.
-    In our case, this simply means that VLANs `10` and `20` will both be created on our new Leaf switches.
+    In our case, this means that VLANs `10` and `20` will both be created on our new Leaf switches.
 However, since they are `leaf` node types, no SVIs will be created.

 Next - Let's build the configuration!